liquibase/liquibase-contribute-site/docs/extensions-integrations/extension-guides/add-a-database/milestone1-step1.md

 If your database is more unique, you will likely want to extend from [liquibase.database.AbstractJdbcDatabase](https://javadocs.liquibase.com/liquibase-core/liquibase/database/AbstractJdbcDatabase.html){:target="_blank"}
 rather than `PostgresDatabase` or one of the other implementations which derive from it.

-How many methods you need to implement or override will depending on how much your database varies from the logic your superclass includes.
+How many methods you need to implement or override will depend on how much your database varies from the included superclass logic.

 ### Example Code